deepennyway/weavers-almanac/src/appendix/02-last-ritual.md

 ---
+edited: Yes
 title: The Last Ritual
 byline: valis
 type: chapter
 weight: 98
 ---

-For the times where the memories are too painful to bear, when sorrow plagues your waking hours and the burden is too heavy to carry.
+This is for the times when the memories are too painful to bear, when sorrow plagues your waking hours and the burden is too heavy to carry.
 This is the last ritual before your new remembering, and hopefully, the last of Last Rituals.

 **This is how we put to sleep the pain that hampers your spirit.**